National Tamale Day

 Tamales are generally a meat (or other) filling surrounded by dough.
 The dough is called “masa harina” ("masa" for short) and is made from white corn flour.
 The masa is spread onto a cornhusk, and filling is spread on top of the masa.
 The mixture is then folded over (rolled up), with the husk and the masa surrounding the filling.
 The cornhusk is sometimes tied on the end.
 The Tamal is then placed in a steamer and steamed.

 Masa harina is typically available in many grocery stores, especially around the holidays.
-Today, in most Mexican restaurants, the tamales are about two ounces.
+Today, in most Mexican restaurants, tamales are about two ounces.
 In Texas, you might call them TexMex tamales.
-The handmade, homemade taste is what is strived for, and we at Texas Lone Star Tamales believe we have a perfect balance of that great taste, texture, balance of filling to masa, and homemade goodness!
+Our tamales are 2 1/2 ounces each.
+The handmade, homemade taste is what we strive for, and we at Texas Lone Star Tamales believe we have a perfect balance of that great taste, texture, balance of filling to masa, and homemade goodness!